prebid/Prebid.js/modules/topRTBBidAdapter.md

 # Description

 topRTB Bidder Adapter for Prebid.js.
-Only Banner format is supported.
+Only Banner & video format is supported.

 # Test Parameters
 ```